emdonahue/prov/README.md

 comment TARGET [COMMENT] - Sets or prints a short comment associated with the recipe for TARGET.
 Useful for quick notes annotating generated files.
 If COMMENT is present, set the comment, otherwise print. echo TARGET - Echoes the recipe for TARGET edit TARGET - Places the recipe for TARGET on the command line so it can be modified and re-added to the Makefile if needed.
---help|-h|help [SUBCOMMAND] - Prints help text for SUBCOMMAND.
+--help|-h|help [SUBCOMMAND] - Prints help text and options for SUBCOMMAND.
 If SUBCOMMAND omitted, prints list of subcommands. init  - Creates a new Makefile in the current directory.
 Use before other commands that attempt to modify the Makefile. less  - Opens the Makefile in less. mv SOURCE DEST - Moves a file with mv and updates the Makefile accordingly.